cossacklabs/product-docs/acra/what-is-acra.md

 * ALE enables mapping of keys to users/entities/tenants, BYOK, more advanced key layouts, etc.
 * ALE enables application developers and architects to distribute additional computing load and bottlenecks as they wish, thus making security less of a performance challenge, if it ever was.
-* ALE means that data stays encrypted until it is explicitly decrypted, which is not the case with TLS and data-at-rest encryption provided by databases by default.
+* ALE means that data remains encrypted until it is explicitly decrypted, which is not the case with TLS and data-at-rest encryption provided by databases by default.

 ### Risk implications